okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 * PUT requests to the `/brands/{brandId}/pages/sign-in/preview` and `/brands/{brandId}/pages/sign-in` endpoints under certain conditions returned a `null` response body with an HTTP 400 Bad Request error.
 (OKTA-551632)

-* If an admin added redirect URIs and reached the character limit, they couldn't edit the redirect URI list using the Apps API.
+* If an admin added redirect URIs that reached the maximum character limit, they couldn't edit the redirect URI list using the Apps API.
 (OKTA-476668)

 ### Weekly release 2022.12.1